PrathameshBRaut/PrathameshBRaut/README.md

 ### Glad to see you here!
-I'm an Undergraduate CSE studentpassionate about technology and currently focusing on developing my skills in Machine Learning, AI, and Data Science.
+I'm an Undergraduate CSE student passionate about technology and currently focusing on developing my skills in Machine Learning, AI, and Data Science.
 I enjoy using my computer science knowledge to create innovative solutions and solve real-world problems.
 I am driven to contribute to the tech industry's evolution and collaborate with like-minded individuals and organizations to bring new ideas to life.

  I love designing light yet powerful systems, distributed yet synchronized, and beautiful yet practical.